TWiStErRob/twisterrob.github.io/_projects/sun-widget.md

 ## Privacy Policy

-The Sun Position Widget (the app) allows the user (You) to check an estimation of the Sun's position in the sky.
+The _Sun Position Widget_ app (the app) allows the user (You) to check an estimation of the Sun's position in the sky.

 ### Location permission
 {: .no_toc }